alberbecois/Rocket_Elevators_Controllers/readme.md

 ## Notes
 ### Version Notes

-1.00 - Launches support for Python and JavaScript
+1.00 - Launches support for Commercial Controllers on C# and Go (alpha).
+Residential Controllers in Javascript and Python

 ### JavaScript